 - --expander=least-waste

-Each location can scale from 0 to 5 workers independently. balance-similar-node-groups distributes workers evenly across NBG1 and HEL1 for availability. least-waste picks the group that would use resources most efficiently.
+Each location can scale from 0 to 5 workers independently. balance-similar-node-groups distributes workers evenly across nbg1 and hel1 for availability. least-waste picks the group that would use resources most efficiently.

 The autoscaler deployment itself tolerates the control plane taint and prefers scheduling on the control plane, so it runs without any workers: